 My PR role and working overseas had bred independence and a flat structure.
 The magazine role was full of false bonhomie, when really there was little debate, less independence, and a clear hierarchy of command.

-As Carey Mitchell sings, “You don’t know what you’ve got ‘til it’s gone.”
+As Joni Mitchell sings, “You don’t know what you’ve got ‘til it’s gone.”
 Now I was clearer on the working conditions and type of work I loved.

 Get cash: plan for profit